-In this course, students are taught about documentation used for coding in an inpatient setting, and on utilizing diagnostic and procedure codes.
-Students are also taught inpatient billing and coding using the industry standard claim form, as well as specialty-coding procedures.
+This course focuses on ICD-10, CPT, and HCPCS coding, including a study of nomenclature versus classification systems, basic coding principles, code modifiers, and application of coding guidelines in outpatient and inpatient settings.
+The course also includes an overview of the technology and software related to the medical coding practice.
 This course is also designed to develop professional skills and proactive career management.
-This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
+This course includes both classroom and digital activities such as video, tests/quizzes, simulations and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
 A minimum of five hours of out-of-class work will be assigned per week.